Updated on August 3, 2022 by Sarina

-The question really is, “How do you rip seams with a seam ripper without damaging the cloth?”.
-The ‘damaging’ part needs a double emphasis.
-I have seen that, done that – ripped the fabric instead of the stitches.
+The question really is, “How do you open the stitching with a seam-ripper without jeopardizing the cloth?”.
+The ‘jeopardizing’ part needs a double emphasis.
+I have seen that, done that – ripped the fabric instead of the stitches!

-It is not only for taking apart the wrong sewing turns; it is also used to remove those deliberate stitches you have made – the basting/gathering stitches used in gathering, quilting, etc. It is also an unavoidable tool for alterations – you have to take out all those old stitches.
-It removes unwanted embroider Yet another use is as a buttonhole cutter.
+It is, not only for taking apart the wrong sewing turns; it is also used to remove those deliberate stitches you have made – the basting/gathering stitches used in gathering, quilting, etc. It is also an unavoidable tool for alterations – you have to take out all those old stitches.
+It removes unwanted embroidery stitches.
+Yet another use is as a buttonhole cutter.

 The sharp point is used to lift the stitch off the fabricr; it also reaches corners easily and also picks up the stitches

-The side blade edge is used to cut stitches.
+The side edge is used to cut stitches.